flenniken/collections/docs/build.md

 app.

-The code folder is shared with docker and your local environment so you can edit files locally with you favorite editor and build them in the container.
+The code folder is shared with docker and your local environment so you can edit files locally with your favorite editor and build them in the container.

 [⬇](#Contents) (table of contents at the bottom)